felixding/JapMag/README.md

 ## Installation & Usage

 Please note JapMag only supports Rails 3+.
+And starting from v1.4.0, Ruby 3.0+ is required.

 Add this line to your application's Gemfile: